SBCTC Policy Manual

 4.70.30 Contract International Students (in state-supported classes)

-International students counted as contract-funded enroll in state-supported classes; but for reporting purposes, their enrollments are counted as contract-supported (see Chapter 5 Tuition and Fees).
 Only those community and technical colleges with contracts approved by State Board staff in place as of fall quarter 2008 may serve international students on the basis of a contract with a third party organization, subject to the conditions provided below.

 Districts may at any time discontinue counting international students as contract-funded and begin counting them as state-funded (subject to tuition and fees under Chapter 5).
 Once a district has discontinued counting international students as contract, however, they cannot later switch back again.